robertforde/Shop/README.md

       The ability to add Retail Orders

       Apply discounts
-      Gross Profit percent and value calculated and siplayed on screen Add customer details to the order
+      Gross Profit percent and value calculated and displayed on screen Add customer details to the order
       Choose order pay type
       Print receipts